JDubWeuu/JIMBRO/README.md

 # JIMBRO
-A fitness buddy for those who need it
+A fitness buddy for those who need it: [link](https://jdubweuu.github.io/JIMBRO/)